iGEM-Aachen/wiki2021/README.md

 - Click on that icon to switch to another branch.
 - Now you can see the current status on that branch and also make changes to it.
 - When you now commit some changes, they will be commited to the selected branch instead of `main`.

+#### Ahh, someone wants me to review his pull request.
+What do I do now?

+Your task now is to look at the changes the author has made and then either approve the PR, request changes, or just comment on it.

+- Go to `Pull requests` and click on the one you want to review.
+- Now you could simply write a comment or just merge the pull request, but obviously that is not what you should do.
+- First, have a look at the changes made in this PR.
+- To do so, click on the tab `Files changed` on top of the page.
+- Now you can see all insertions (marked in green) and deletions (red) the author has made.
+- In the upper right corner, you can see a dropdown where you can comment, approve, or request changes.
+  If everything is fine with the PR, you can just approve it here.
+- If you want the author to change something, you can also write your comment here.

+##### Requesting changes

+- **However**, what's even better is to write comments or even suggestions right into the files changed.
+- To do so, hover over a line in a file.
+  You will see a `+`-symbol which can be used to write comments to this specific line.
+- Using drag and drop, you can also comment on a block of multiple lines.

+##### Directly making suggestions

+- When you opened a comment block here, you will find a small inconspicuous button looking like a sheet of paper with a "+-"-symbol on it.
+- Click on this symbol to directly make suggestions for changes.
+  These suggestions can also be commited directly, which is pretty convenient.

+##### Doing an actual review

+- If you plan to write multiple comments, you should now click on `Start a review`.
+  This makes all your comments appear together.
+  Also, otherwise the author would receive one email for every comment you make.
+- When writing your next comment, the same button will be called `Add review comment`.
+- Keep doing this until you have written all your comments and change requests.
+- When you are done with your review, you should go to the top of the page again and click on `Finish your review`.
+- Now, you can again choose if you want to comment, approve, or request changes (it does not make any sense to approve if you requested changes).

+#### Ahh, someone approved my pull request.
+What now?

+Congratulations, now you can merge your pull request.

+- Go to the main page of your pull request.
+- You will find a big green button `Merge pull request`.
+- Click on that button to do exactly that.
+- Now you can rename the merge and also give it a comment, if you want to.
+- Then click `Confirm merge`.
+- No idea what happens next, I need to try it out.